carlosmarcelomorales/Sitters/README.md

 We have saved that information in the attached CSV.

 Your command-line program should import the data to hold in memory (no need to use an actual database) and use it to recreate our search algorithm.
-At Rover, we write domain-driven code, so using an Object Oriented or other domain-centric approach will set you up for success in the in person interview.
+We write domain-driven code, so using an Object Oriented or other domain-centric approach will set you up for success in the in person interview.
 For example, one viable approach is modeling your data as if you were going to save it using a relational database.

 If you are using a language that doesn't traditionally use an OO or domain-centric approach, please discuss this with the person who sent you this prompt in advance of beginning work, in order to have the best chance of success if you advance to the in person interview.